TechGrounds-Cloud8/cloud8-archana-sekarr/NetworkandSecurities/SEC-01-Networkdetection.md

 - [nmap on linux](https://www.howtoforge.com/tutorial/nmap-on-linux/)

 ### Overcome challanges
-I had to learn what is network detection and what are it's threats.
+I had to learn what is network detection and how to face the threats.
 I also learnt about nmap scanning.

 ### Results